-The Project at 5940 Soquel Avenue is a 160,000-square-foot Specialty Medical Office Building being developed by PMB and envisioned to be occupied by Kaiser Permanente.
-The facility will include advanced medical services, a 24-hour urgent care clinic and medical offices.
+The Project at 5940 Soquel Avenue is a 160,000-square-foot Specialty Medical Office Building being developed by PMB.
+The facility will include advanced medical services, a 24-hour urgent care clinic, and medical offices.
 It is an outpatient facility, not a hospital.

-The 4.98-acre site is currently used as open storage.
+The Project will be located at 5940 Soquel Ave. which is currently a 4.98-acre site that is used as open storage.

 The Project includes a 730-space parking structure, including more than 40 EV charging stations.
 This will mitigate impacts to street parking and nearby homes and businesses.
 Also, there will be 122 bike rack spaces for short-term bicycle parking and an enclosed bike parking area with 36 bike lockers.

 The Project will improve community access to outdoor amenities and meeting spaces by providing public use of the outdoor areas and conference rooms.